dell/omnia/docs/source/Overview/newfeatures.rst

 New Features
 ============

-* OS enablement
+* Added support for Intel Gaudi 3 accelerators.

-    * RHEL 8.9
+* Configuring the internal OpenLDAP server as a proxy server.

-    * RHEL 8.10
+* Kubernetes version upgraded to 1.29.5 (Previously 1.26.12).

-    * Rocky Linux 8.9
+* Python version upgraded to 3.11 (Previously 3.9).

-    * Rocky Linux 8.10
+* Ansible version upgraded to 9.5.1 (Previously 2.14).

-* Configuring the internal OpenLDAP server as a proxy server
+* Omnia now executes exclusively within a virtual environment created by the ``prereq.sh`` script.

-* NVIDIA container toolkit for Kubernetes setup
+* Added support for NVIDIA container toolkit for NVIDIA accelerators in a Kubernetes cluster.

 * XE9680 with NVIDIA H200 (Leander) accelerators is now supported as a control plane or a cluster node.